 It is commonplace to find me outside reading; unless it’s monsooning or there’s a snow storm.
-I love nothing better than uniting my two great passions, reading and my garden, so it comes as no great surprise that I am not alone, thus a new trend towards reading garden design has been born.
+I love nothing better than uniting my two great passions, reading and my garden, so it comes as no great surprise that I am not alone, thus a new trend toward reading garden design has been born.
 Let’s learn more about creating a reading nook for gardens.

 What is a Reading Garden?

-So, “what is a reading garden?” you ask.
+So, “what is a reading garden?”, you ask.
 Reading garden ideas can be as simple as a single bench situated amidst, say the rose garden, to more grandiose plans involving water features, statuary, rockery, etc. Really, your imagination, and maybe your wallet, are the only limitations to creating a reading garden.
 The idea is simply to create an extension of your indoor living space, making it a comforting area in which to relax and read.

 Reading Garden Design

 The first thing to consider when creating your reading garden is its location.
 Whether large or a small reading nook in the garden, consider what aspect will be relaxing to you.
 For instance, is it important to consider a shaded area, or do you wish to take advantage of a vista or view of the garden?
-Is noise a factor, such as the site close to a busy street?
+Is noise a factor, such as a site close to a busy street?
 Is the space protected from wind and sun?
 Is the area flat or on a hill?

 Continue to check out your potential site for creating a reading garden.
 Are there existing plants that can be incorporated into the design, or does it need a complete overhaul?
 Are there existing structures that will work with your vision, such as paths or fences?

 Think about who will be using the reading garden; for example, only yourself, children, or someone in a wheelchair or otherwise disabled?
 If children are involved, care must be taken to avoid using or adding any toxic plants.
-Also, avoid using sharp corners on seating and provide a soft landing of grass, woodchips or like items if young children are involved.
-Do not put a pond or other water feature where children have access.
+Also, avoid using sharp corners on seating and provide a soft landing of grass, woodchips, or like items if young children are involved.
+Do not put a pond or another water feature where children have access.
 Decks can become slippery with algae.
 Paths should be sufficiently smooth and wide enough for a disabled person to gain access.

-Also consider the method by which a person will be reading.
+Also, consider the method by which a person will be reading.
 While the classic paper book is still very common, it is just as likely that a person may be reading from an e-reader.
 Therefore, you don’t want the location to be too dark for someone reading a paper book, but not too bright for someone reading from an e-reader.